tmog123/JonathanLauWeiZhong.github.io/_pages/cv.md

   * Research direction: to study how we can use near term quantum devices to study various problems in physics and chemistry.
   * Supervisor: Kwek Leong Chuan

-* 2021 - Present: Graduate Teaching Assistant
-  * Teaching assistant for PC4241 in the National University of Singapore.
-PC4241 is an advanced statistical mechanics module, meant for final year undergraduates.
-  * Was responsible for conducting tutorial sessions for undergraduates taking the module, and providing remedial help for those that need it.
-  * Other duties include marking the assignments of the undergraduates taking the modules, and various ancillary administrative duties needed for the module to be run smoothly.

-* 2018 - 2020: Undergraduate Teaching Assistant
-  * Teaching assistant for CS1010S in the National University of Singapore.
-CS1010S is an introductory coding module, meant to teach undergraduates the basics of coding and computational thinking.
-  * Was responsible for conducting tutorial sessions for undergraduates taking the module, and to provide personal help for those struggling
-  * Other duties include marking the assignments of the undergraduates taking the modules, and mantaining the state of the forum on the online platform being used by the module.

 * 2018 - 2020: Undergraduate Student Researcher
   * Was an undergraduate researcher working on Density Functional Theory, and applying it to cold atomic systems.
   * Supervisor: Berthold-Georg Englert